lussierc/boscoPL/writing/report.md

 ```
 As shown above, the scanner properly recognizes the input tokens existing in the program given as an argument.
 However, the bottom two lines of the program are where the issues with our parser begin.
 When completing debugging tasks these issues become more detailed and specific, but despite this it was hard to figure out exactly what was causing the parser to fail.
 Even with every group member looking through the source code multiple times and using a variety of testing methods, we were unable to find the bug.
 This resulted in the production of only a partially working scanner and parser combination program, with the scanner being seemingly functional and the parser encountering issues that were detrimental to its functionality.

-To test our scanner and parser we created a few sample programs.
+To test our scanner and parser we created a few sample programs that showed off the main parts of Bosco's grammar and syntax.
 Here is a snippet of one of the sample programs:
 ```
 bone myOtherFunction-:
   speak-"I am Bosco.
 I am speaking woof woof."|